torpago/mqt-client/docs/AuthRequestModel.md

 ### NewAuthRequestModel

-`func NewAuthRequestModel(amount float32, cardToken string, mid string, ) *AuthRequestModel`
+`func NewAuthRequestModel(amount decimal.Decimal, cardToken string, mid string, ) *AuthRequestModel`

 NewAuthRequestModel instantiates a new AuthRequestModel object This constructor will assign default values to properties that have it defined,